KyleMardell/ci-project-1/README.md

 - The contact page allows the user to send a message to the club
 - It also serves as a way for potential members to display an interest in joining the club.
 On the contact page there is an optional checkbox section, designed to let the club oporator easily see what type of question a user may have
 - The user is required to submit their first and second name, email adress and message in order to send in a contact form
+- Some users thought the contact form could be larger on desktop sized screens, others liked the consistant layout across multiple devices.
+After some consideration I decided to keep the size of the contact form for consistancy as user feedback was fairly evenly split.

 ![Contact Page](https://github.com/KyleMardell/garden-collective/blob/main/media/contact-section.png)